mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 * Insight into discounts, promotions and negotiated savings

 At first, it looks like the cloud billing report plots everything you need, doesn't it?
-Unluckily it has many shortcomings.
+Unfortunately it has many shortcomings.
 Imagine a project with a dozen different data pipelines using the same type of cloud resources.

 * How do you know the cost of every single pipeline?